derekwin/OneInfer/readme.md

 - [x] Support for serving LLM models using `llama.cpp` (.gguf models)
 - [ ] More inference backends to be supported
 - [ ] More types of models to be supported
+- [ ] Ready-to-use packaged application, allowing users to download and use it immediately without the need for compilation.

 ## Requirements
 - Python3 for downloading models from Hugging Face and ModelScope.